 Take One Warm Item

 Given Southeast Asia's proximity to the Equator, packing a warm item seems like a waste of space.
-Expert travelers in Southeast Asia can attest, the air conditioning on public transportation and in some common areas is often cranked cold enough to cause windows to frost over!
+But expert travelers in Southeast Asia can attest: the air conditioning on public transportation and enclosed spaces such as malls is often cranked cold enough to cause windows to frost over!

 Shoes for Southeast Asia

 The default footwear of choice in Southeast Asia is the all-purpose pair of flip-flops.
 Whatever style sandals you choose to wear, you’ll need to be able to remove them often before you enter certain establishments — the less straps and buckles, the better.

 Avoid taking an expensive pair of sandals that could “walk away” after you leave them outside.
 Cheap flip-flops can be purchased nearly everywhere in Southeast Asia.